-This paragraph contains a description of group policy, which is applicable for a.s.r. schade.
-The Audit Department provides a professional and independent assessment of the governance, risk management and internal control processes with the aim of aiding management in achieving the company's objectives.
 The Audit Department evaluates the effectiveness of governance, risk management and internal control processes, and gives practical advice on process optimisation.
-This statement of duties has been set down in the Audit Charter for ASR Nederland N.V. and the legal entities.
-The Audit Department reports its findings to the Executive Board of ASR Nederland N.V., to the managing board of ASR Schadeverzekering N.V. and, by means of the quarterly management report, to the a.s.r.
-Audit and Risk Committee.
+This statement of duties has been set down in the Audit Charter for ASR Nederland N.V. and its subsidiaries.
+The Audit Department reports its findings to the Executive Board of ASR Nederland N.V., to the managing boards of the legal entities and, by means of the quarterly audit management report, to the Audit & Risk Committee.
+For ASR Bank N.V., a separate Audit Charter is applicable.

 The Audit Department has an independent position within a.s.r., as set down in the Audit Charter.
-The supervisory board guarantees Audit and its employees an independent, impartial and autonomous position in order to execute the mission of Audit.
-The head of the Audit Department reports to the chairman of the Executive Board of ASR Nederland N.V. and has a direct reporting line to the chairman of the Audit & Risk Committee.
-The Chief Audit Executive is appointed by the Supervisory Board of ASR Nederland N.V.
-In order to maintain the independence and impartiality of the internal audit function, the audit function is not influenced by the Executive Board of ASR Nederland N.V. and managing board of a.s.r. schade in the execution of an audit and the evaluation of and reporting on audit outcomes.
+The Supervisory Board guarantees Audit and its employees an independent, impartial and autonomous position in order to execute the mission of Audit.
+The head of the Audit Department reports to the chairman of the Executive Board and has a direct reporting line to the chairman of the Audit & Risk Committee.
+The Chief Audit Executive is appointed by the Supervisory Board.
+In order to maintain the independence and impartiality of the internal audit function, the audit function is not influenced by the Executive Board and managing boards of the legal entities in the execution of an audit and the evaluation of and reporting on audit outcomes.
 The audit function is not subjected to any inappropriate influence from any other function, including the key functions.

 The persons carrying out the internal audit function do not assume any responsibility for any other (key) function.
-The Audit Department has periodic consultations with DNB to discuss the risk assessment, findings and audit plan.
+The Audit Department has periodic consultations with Dutch Central Bank to discuss the risk assessment, findings and audit plan.
 The Audit Department's risk assessment is performed in close consultation with the independent external auditor.
-The department also takes the initiative to organise a 'tripartite consultation' with DNB and the independent external auditor at least once a year.
-In 2017, two tripartite consultations were held.
-ASR Schadeverzekeringen N.V.
-2017 Solvency and Financial Condition Report | B System of governance 43
+The department also takes the initiative to organise a 'tripartite consultation' with Dutch Central Bank and the independent external auditor at least once a year.
+In 2018, two tripartite consultations were held.